Ruin0x11/dekki/README.md

 Set your model's sort value to the frequency column.

-Import the file into Anki and suspend all the cards.
+Import the file into Anki.
+Make sure that the 'Allow HTML in fields' box is checked.

+Suspend all the cards.
 Many will have missing or incorrect readings/meanings (mostly loan words in katakana), but usually the important words that use kanji are left.

 Unsuspend only the cards you want to study.